Your 49 Week Old Baby

 Sleep and Settling

 For a breastfed baby who is being weaned around 12 months, the process will be quite similar to the one used for a formula fed baby.
-Over the coming weeks, your focus will be on making the transition from breastfeeding to sleep to falling asleep with different parental support.
+Over the coming weeks, you will want to make the transition from breastfeeding to sleep to falling asleep with different parental support.

 This often means someone other than his breastfeeding mother needs to take the primary role at bed-time, so that being close against her doesn’t trigger him to seek the breast.
 His other parent, a grandparent or other trusted adult can use soothing techniques like rocking, wearing, cuddling, or patting your baby to sleep.